gavrilaf/SwiftSort/README.md

 # SwiftSort

-When I was reading perfect book `Introdution to algorithms` from Tomas Cormen, I decided to implement some.
+When I was reading perfect book `Introdution to algorithms` from Tomas Cormen, I decided to implement some algorithms.
 Just for more deeply understanding.

 But when I started, I'd thought that would be interesting to measure Swift performance in some simple situations.